Azure/iot-plug-and-play-bridge/pnpbridge/ReadMe.md

   > Note: If you have either a built-in camera or a USB camera connected to your   PC running the PnpBridge, you can start an application that uses camera, such as the built-in "Camera" app.
 Once you started running the Camera app, PnpBridge console output window will show the monitoring stats and the framerate of the camera will be reported through Azure IoT PnP interface to Azure.

-## PnP Bridge Components
+## Azure IoT Plug and Play bridge Components

 ### Discovery Adapter

-A discovery adapter is a device watcher that is capable of reporting devices back to PnP Bridge in the form of a json message.
-These messages are used by PnpBridge to match a device from the PnP Bridge configuration and call into a PnP adapter to publish a Azure IoT PnP interface.
+A discovery adapter is a device watcher that is capable of reporting devices back to the Azure IoT Plug and Play Bridge (PnP Bridge) in the form of a json message.
+These messages are used by the bridge to match a device from the PnP Bridge configuration and call into a PnP adapter to publish a Azure IoT PnP interface.
 The message format should conform to below template:

 ```JSON